tegorman13/Dissertation/Versions/diss_full_gfm.md

 neither of their training conditions were able to extrapolate linearly in the manner observed in the current study or in DeLosh et al. (1997).

-*Modeling Summary* EXAM is the best model for both groups, but EXAM does relatively good at accounting for the constant group.
-May have seemed counterintuitive, if one assumed that multiple, varied, examples were necessary to extract a rule.
-But, EXAM is not a conventional rule model - it doesn’t require explictly abstract of a rule, but rather the rule-based response occurs during retrieval.
-The constant groups formation of a single, accurate, input-output association, in combination with the usefulness of the zero point, may have been sufficient for EXAM, and the constant group, to perform well.
-One concern may have been that the assumption of participants making use of the zero point turned the extrapolation problem into an interpolation problem - however this concern is ameliorated by the consistency of the results across both the original and reverse order conditions.

 *Limitations*

 While the present study provides valuable insights into the influence of